Mohammad Nabi

 Mohammad Nabi Eisakhil (born 1 January 1985) is an Afghan cricketer and former captain of the Afghanistan national cricket team.
 Nabi is an attacking batting all-rounder, playing as a right-handed batsman and off-break bowler.

 He played a major role in Afghanistan's rise to the top level of international cricket, playing in both their first One Day International in April 2009 and their first Test match in June 2018.
 He was also part of Afghanistan's first T20I team which played against Ireland on 1 February 2010 and became the fifth cap of Afghanistan national team in Twenty20 Internationals.
 Nabi was also part of Afghanistan's first T20 World Cup team which played the 2010 ICC World Twenty20.
-He captained the side during their appearances in the 2014 Asia Cup and the 2015 Cricket World Cup.
+He captained the team during their appearances in the 2014 Asia Cup and the 2015 Cricket World Cup.
 Nabi has also played in numerous Twenty20 franchise tournaments and was the first player from Afghanistan to be selected in the Indian Premier League player auction.
-As of June 2024, Nabi holds a unique record of having been an integral part of Afghanistan side in defeating 45 different nations in across all international cricket.
+As of June 2024, Nabi holds a unique record of having been an integral part of Afghanistan team in defeating 45 nations in international cricket.

 In September 2019, Nabi retired from Test cricket with the stated aim to prolong his limited overs cricket career.
 In August 2020, Nabi was inducted as a member of the Afghanistan Cricket Board.